jnguyen1098/topsy/README.md

 - `main()`

+A basic way to visualize the topological sorting technique used in GNU `tsort` (specifically [Kahn's algorithm](https://en.wikipedia.org/wiki/Topological_sorting#Kahn's_algorithm)) is to continually pop off (or in this case, "learn") nodes that have no dependencies (i.e. no arrows pointing in to them) until the graph is empty.
+In the case of there being a cycle (as is the case with recursive functions and cyclical function chains), arbitrarily break a tie.

-Now, it's pretty easy to visualize where to learn when it comes to this simple example, but imagine a 1000+ line source file with many functions (such as the Linux `tr` command, or in this repo, `example_2.c`).
-The topological sort isn't that obvious anymore, now is it?
+It's pretty easy to intuitively derive where to learn when it comes to this simple example, but imagine a [1000+ line source file with many functions](https://i.imgur.com/vwkSMl4.png).
+As you can see, the topological sort isn't that obvious anymore.
 That's where topsy comes in.
-It aims to automate this process as much as possible.
+It aims to automate this process as much as possible using tools your Linux system already has.

 ## Usage